syedshahzaibshah/Functions-Documentation/docs/source/Zoho Books.rst

      :alt: Alternative text

 #.
 Create a Map of custom fields to compare with estimate custom fields.
 Also add project id into Map.
 #.
 Fetch Estimate custom fields and compare it with above created Map of Sales Order custom fields.
-  Also add Project id into Map.
+#.
+Check if salesperson is not empty field.
+#.
+Check if contact persons is not empty field.
+#.
+Check discount type.
+If type is entity_level and a discount at entity level or if its on item level add it on item level.
 #.
 Get all line items detials from estimate and create a JSON map for Sales Order creation.
 #.
 Also add Project id into Line Items.
 #.
 Get all line items detials from